Coinbase Global Inc. (COIN) Stock: A Look at the Analyst Recommendations

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at COIN starting from Grewal Paul, who sale 840 shares at the price of $77.04 back on Mar 21.
-After this action, Grewal Paul now owns 62,410 shares of Coinbase Global Inc., valued at $64,711 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at COIN starting from Armstrong Brian, who sale 29,730 shares at the price of $62.86 back on Mar 27.
+After this action, Armstrong Brian now owns 0 shares of Coinbase Global Inc., valued at $1,868,826 using the latest closing price.

-Armstrong Brian, the Chairman and CEO of Coinbase Global Inc., sale 1,706 shares at $75.31 during a trade that took place back on Mar 20, which means that Armstrong Brian is holding 0 shares at $128,478 based on the most recent closing price.
+Grewal Paul, the Chief Legal Officer of Coinbase Global Inc., sale 840 shares at $77.04 during a trade that took place back on Mar 21, which means that Grewal Paul is holding 62,410 shares at $64,711 based on the most recent closing price.

 Stock Fundamentals for COIN